NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

 - Dependents; and
 - College_degree.
 The interface also includes a "Submit" button that, when clicked, communicatively forwards the input data to the Flask application.
 In response, the "Yes" or "No" is generated by Index Function is provided to index.html.
-- If the information representative of "Yes" is recieved, a gif presenting a treasure chest of gold is displayed to the applicant indicatiing a likely approval of a mortgage.
+- If the information representative of "Yes" is received, a gif presenting a treasure chest of gold is displayed to the applicant indicating a likely approval of a mortgage.
-- If the information representative of "No" is recieved, a gif presenting a Donald Duck waving an empty money bag with the caption "Awe No Money" is displayed to the applicant indicatiing a likely denial of a mortgage.
+- If the information representative of "No" is received, a gif presenting a Donald Duck waving an empty money bag with the caption "Awe No Money" is displayed to the applicant indicating a likely denial of a mortgage.